Landscape-CV/PyTLidar/paper/paper.md

 # Summary

-[PyTLidar](https://github.com/Landscape-CV/PyTLiDAR) is an open-source Python package that reconstructs 3D tree Quantitative Structure Models (QSM) from Terresrial lidar Scan (TLS) data, providing a user-friendly tool that improves and expands about the MATLAB-based [TreeQSM](https://github.com/InverseTampere/TreeQSM?tab=readme-ov-file) method [@TreeQSM].
+[PyTLidar](https://github.com/Landscape-CV/PyTLiDAR) is an open-source Python package that reconstructs 3D tree Quantitative Structure Models (QSM) from Terresrial Lidar Scan (TLS) data, providing a user-friendly tool that improves and expands upon the MATLAB-based [TreeQSM](https://github.com/InverseTampere/TreeQSM?tab=readme-ov-file) method [@TreeQSM].
 PyTLidar provides an accessible, extensible, and GUI-driven workflow for researchers and practitioners in forestry, ecology, and 3D vegetation modeling.
 The package also integrates interactive visualization tools for inspecting model quality and derived tree metrics.
-The ease of use and installation of PyTLidar is of great value to ecologists and other users that are less familiar with matlab and other more computationally technical tools.
+The ease of use and installation of PyTLidar is of great value to ecologists and other users that are less familiar with MATLAB and other more computationally technical tools.

-The key features of PyTLidar are a recreation of the TreeQSM core functionality, and an enhanced method of setting up experiments and viewing results.
+The key features of PyTLidar are a reproduction of the TreeQSM core functionality, and enhancing the experience of setting up experiments and viewing results.
 It provides functionality for loading and extracting point cloud data from .las and .laz files as well as automatic calculation of a range of initial parameters for the QSM model based on point cloud structure.
-The QSM creation methods include generation of a Voronoi partition of the point cloud, segment detection, detection of parent-child relationships of branches and cylinder fitting.
-PyTLidar also calculates various tree metrics such as branch length and volume and provides these results in flat file form as well as visual graphics.
-QSMs are also output in an interactive html format which can be viewed directly in the GUI as well as saved and shared.
-All of this is packaged within a simple to use GUI as well as providing support for command line and direct Python interfacing.
+The QSM creation methods include generation of a Voronoi partition of the point cloud, segment detection, detection of parent-child relationships of branches, and cylinder fitting.
+PyTLidar also calculates various tree metrics such as branch length and volume and provides these results in text format as well as visual graphics.
+QSMs are also output in an interactive format which can be viewed directly in the GUI as well as saved and shared as an html file.
+All of this is packaged within a User-friendly GUI while also providing support for command line and direct Python interfacing.

 # Statement of Need

-Terrestrial Laser Scanning (TLS) is an active remote sensing technology which uses infrared laser pulses to collect millions of points on the surface of objects, preserving spatial information and providing unprecedented detail on structural information.
+Terrestrial Laser Scanning (TLS) is an active remote sensing technology which uses infrared laser pulses to collect millions of three-dimensional coordinate points on the surface of objects, preserving spatial information and providing unprecedented detail on structural information.
 The technology is rapidly being adopted for diverse uses in forestry and ecology, as it is useful for estimating forest structure [@rs13122297], aboveground biomass (AGB) [@https://doi.org/10.1002/ecs2.70232], canopy gap fraction and forest fuels [@fire6040151], crown shape [@10.1093/forestry/cpaa037], disturbance patterns [@cannon2024terrestrial], tree competition [@METZ2013275], physiology [@bg-12-1629-2015], and other ecological properties.
 To realize the potential of TLS for use in forestry and ecological applications, accurate and efficient reconstruction of QSMs from TLS point cloud data is essential [@f6114245].